Personal Statement

 Preparing Your Personal Statement

-Your statement should address the following topics and questions in an essay of 750 to 1,000 words:
+Your statement should address the following topics and questions in an essay of 500 to 750 words:

-• Your expectations of the ISS program.
+- Discuss your interest in the ISS program.
 What do you hope to learn?
-What life goals — intellectual, personal and professional — will this degree help you accomplish?
+What life goals — intellectual, personal and or professional — will this degree help you accomplish?

-• One significant question, issue or problem in human society that you find meaningful or compelling.
-Think of the types of stories that grab your attention when you follow the news or interact with social media.
+- Describe one significant question, issue or problem in society that you find meaningful or compelling.
 How did you become interested in this issue?
 How do you think the ISS program can help further your understanding of it?

 Submitting Your Personal Statement